mkierzenka/SWDevProj/README.md

 * Real Network sends a Message as the serialized msg type prepended to the serialized message.

 ### Notes for things to improve from before:

-* See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage